vladoz77/k8s-applications/vault/example/Readme.md

 EOF
 ```

-5. Next, update the statefullset to reference the new secret:
+5. Next, create the statefullset for our bd:

 ```yaml
 apiVersion: apps/v1